Difficulty | Moderate | |

 See photos of hiking

-Why choose a trail at Champlain Mountain, Maine?
+Why hike at Champlain Mountain, Maine ?

 Welcome to Champlain Mountain, a hiker's paradise nestled in the heart of Maine's stunning Acadia National Park.
 If you're an outdoor enthusiast or someone looking to immerse yourself in nature's beauty, this is the perfect destination for you.